SAP Articles

 Conclusion

-I’ve worked with companies that walked away from bad SAP deals, restructured their contracts, and cut costs without sacrificing performance.
-If your SAP agreement isn’t working for you, it’s time to change that.
+I’ve seen companies walk away from bad SAP deals, renegotiate smarter agreements, and cut costs without sacrificing performance.
+If your SAP contract isn’t working for you, change it.

 1. What are SAP negotiation advisors, and how can they help reduce license costs?